Litabeach/Workout-Tracker/README.md

 ## Description

-Amn app to view, create, and track daily workouts.
+An app to view, create, and track daily workouts.
 Users are able to log multiple exercises in a workout on a given day.
 The name, type, weight, sets, reps, and duration of exercise are logged.
-Statistics for the last 7 workouts workouts are available on the stats page.<br>
+Statistics for the last 7 workouts workouts are available on the stats page.
+Built with MongoDB, Mongoose, Node and Express.<br>
 Check out the app on Heroku: https://shielded-dusk-73422.herokuapp.com/